 The condition of your antique sewing machine is important to collectors.
 Rusting, chipping and obvious broken parts will decrease the machine’s value.

-After you’ve considered the age and condition of your antique sewing machine use eBay to research further.
+After you’ve considered the age and condition of your sewing machine use eBay to research further.
 Online antique dealers can be another valuable resource.
 If you’ve looked online and haven’t found similar sewing machines, take your machine to an antique appraiser.

-Knowing what determines your antique sewing machine value will help you avoid offers and appraisals that are too low or too good to be true.
+Knowing what determines your sewing machine value will help you avoid offers and appraisals that are too low or too good to be true.

-Find out what other antiques are worth:
+Find out what more antiques are worth on the blog: